caiosm1005/cordova-plugin-outsystems-configurator/README.md

 # cordova-plugin-outsystems-configurator

-Plugin that allows changing application settings by using a set of custom preferences defined in the Extensibility Configurations of your module.
+Plugin that allows changing application settings by using a set of [custom preferences defined in the Extensibility Configurations of your module](https://success.outsystems.com/Documentation/11/Delivering_Mobile_Apps/Customize_Your_Mobile_App/Set_the_Preferences_for_Your_Mobile_App).

 This plugin runs during the `before_compile` hook that is triggered by Cordova while building the app.
-This helps mitigate conflicts such as having permission usage messages for iOS being overriden or reset by one of the referenced plugins.
+This helps mitigate conflicts such as having permission request messages for iOS being overriden by other referenced plugins.

 ### Preference Names